tannewt/wa-law.org/bill/2021-22/sb/5253/1/README.md

 5. Introduce or move into this state, or to move or dispose of in this state, a plant, plant product, or other item included in a quarantine, except under rules as may be prescribed by the department, after a quarantine order has been adopted under this chapter against a place, nursery, orchard, vineyard, apiary, other agricultural establishment, county of this state, another state, territory, or a foreign country as to a plant pest, bee pest, or noxious weed or genetically engineered plant or plant pest organism, until such quarantine is removed**;**

 6. **Introduce or move nonnative managed bumble bees into this state to be used in open-field agricultural use**.

+## Section 6
+> This section adds a new section to an existing chapter [28B.30](/rcw/28B_higher_education/28B.030_washington_state_university.md).
+Here is the [modified chapter](rcw/28B_higher_education/28B.030_washington_state_university.md) for context.

+The Washington State University extension program must develop a pollinator extension education and outreach program and develop a statewide, science-based, pollinator education plan to educate beekeepers, agricultural producers, land managers, licensed pesticide applicators, other professionals, and the public.
+The plan should emphasize pollinator best management practices for both native and managed species.

+## Section 7
+> This section adds a new section to an existing chapter [39.04](/rcw/39_public_contracts_and_indebtedness/39.004_public_works.md).
+Here is the [modified chapter](rcw/39_public_contracts_and_indebtedness/39.004_public_works.md) for context.

+If a public works project includes landscaping, at least 25 percent of the landscaping must be pollinator habitat.
+For purposes of this section, "pollinator habitat" means an area of land that is or may be developed as habitat beneficial for the feeding, nesting, and reproduction of all pollinators, including honey bees.
+The department of agriculture, in consultation with the conservation commission, must develop landscape standards guidelines that include a list of native forage plants that are pollen-rich or nectar-rich and beneficial for all pollinators, including honey bees, and how pollinator plants and habitat should be designed and maintained after installation.

 ## Section 8